DarkGhostHunter/Laralerts/README.md

 composer require darkghosthunter/laralerts
 ```

-Additionally, [download Bootstrap 4](https://getbootstrap.com) for your frontend.
+Additionally, [download Bootstrap 4](https://getbootstrap.com) for your frontend if you don't have anything.

 And that's it.
 This works out of the box.